agilitehub/desoops-portal/README.md

 ## Usage

-To access the DeSo Ops Portal, simply navigate to [desoopscom](https://desoops.com) and sign in using your DeSo account.
+To access the DeSoOps Portal, simply navigate to [desoopscom](https://desoops.com) and sign in using your DeSo account.

 ## Features